 Revitalise Education and Skill Development Curricula

-Forecast sector and region-wise skill requirements through a systematic mechanism.
-This helps upgrade the school, vocational, and higher education curricula to equip the workforce with the evolving demands of the industry.
+Establish a systematic mechanism to forecast skill requirements across sectors and regions, enabling timely updates to school, vocational, and higher education curricula in alignment with evolving industry needs.
 Introduce practical training, digital literacy, and soft skills modules to ensure graduates are employable in relevant, high-competency roles, thereby reducing underemployment.
 For instance, Siemens’ dual education model in Pune combines vocational training with hands-on factory experience, producing job-ready candidates and increasing retention.

 Scale Apprenticeships and On-the-Job Training Programs